rushfive/RunInfoBuilder/README.md

 If the tool is being used internally, then it probably makes sense not to suppress any exceptions such that your app code can handle and deal with it.

 However, if it's something being released publically, it's generally not good practice to have exceptions and details such as stack traces shown to the clients.
-You can switch things up during development anyways, then suppress them for releases.s and handling it themselves.
-Whereas
+You can switch things up during development anyways, then suppress them for releases.

 __`HelpManager OnTrigger(Action customCallback)`__